 The first few?
-“Lunches” people like me — the 43 percent of Americans who work from home at least part of the time — have on any given day.
+“Lunches” people like me — those of us who work from home at least part of the time — have on any given day.
 The last item?
-A lunch Foodist author Darya Rose, Ph.D, is probably throwing together as we speak.
+A lunch "Foodist" author Darya Rose is probably throwing together as we speak.

 And I'm not alone.
-A poll among work-from-home friends and fellow freelancers turned up pleas for help and admissions of lunchtime noshing equally as unhealthy as my own.
+An informal poll among work-from-home friends and fellow freelancers turned up pleas for help and admissions of lunchtime noshing equally as unhealthy as my own.

 The reason stuff seems harder than it should is because of habits.
 It's because of inertia.

 “I am the worst,” says Megan Winfield, an IT manager in the hospitality industry and mother of two in Lexington, Kentucky.
 Lunch for her is cold cereal, chips and salsa or “for a real treat, Amy's microwave burrito.”
 Stephanie Greene, principal of a PR and communications agency in Louisville, Kentucky, “stands at the counter eating the kids' Pirate's Booty and wondering how my life has gone so wrong,” she tells NBC News BETTER.

 Others try, but consistency evades them.
 “On a good day, I open up a bag of salad that serves four and eat the whole thing,” says Robyn Davis Sekula, freelance marketing and public relations consultant and mother of three in New Albany, Indiana.
 “On a bad day, I skip lunch and ravenously eat crackers on my way to pick up my kids from school.
 Any sort of cooking mid-day is just not going to happen for me, which is a terrible habit.”